Hi👋, I’m Elham.

 Pronounced ill-huhm (she/ella/هي)

-📊 I’m a mixed-methods research leader, writer, and data journalist based in Southern California who translates community voices and local insights into data experiences from interactive maps to visual stories that reveal deeper truths about our world, shift norms, and drive action.
+I’m a mixed-methods researcher and data storyteller 📊 based in Southern California.
+I translate community voices and local insights into data experiences from interactive maps to visual stories that reveal deeper truths about our world, shift norms, and drive action.

-My work sits at the intersection of climate justice, health equity, and civic tech.
-Fore more than a decade, I’ve partnered with local and state governments to translate data into tools that reflect the lived realities of communities — from mapping tree canopy in the City of Akron to expanding pathways into high-quality green jobs in the City of Saint Paul — so cities can make confident decisions that protect both people and planet. 🌍🌿
+My work sits at the intersection of climate justice, health equity, and human-centered design.
+Over the past 12+ years, I’ve worked with local and state governments, health departments, and public health agencies to build digital tools that reflect how people actually live.
+That means mapping tree canopy in the City of Akron, OH or expanding equitable pathways into high-quality green jobs in the City of Saint Paul, MN.
+My hope is to help cities, counties, and towns make confident decisions that protect both people and planet. 🌍

 Here’s a sample of my work.